 Unlike many hosting companies, BlueHost offers a cheap entry plan under their shared hosting category.
-We launched a few of our clients’ websites on the Basic plan, which costs just $2.95 per month (only if you pay upfront for three years).
+In fact, we launched a few of our client’s websites on the Basic plan, which costs just $2.95 per month (only if you pay upfront for three years).

 Considering all the features that come with each all their plans, this is a pretty good deal.